Extensions of Daubechies' theorem: Reinhardt domains, Hagedorn wavepackets and mixed-state localization operators: Hagedorn wavepackets

 \subsection{Some special two-dimensional wavepackets}

 As seen in \cite{Hagedorn3}, the Hagedorn wavepackets in one dimension are simply rotated and scaled Hermite functions.
 One might therefore expect this to also be the case in higher dimensions, but this is not true.
-Hagedorn wavepackets only relate to the Hermite functions in the special cases \(Q,iP\in\R^{d\times d}\).
+Hagedorn wavepackets only directly relate to the Hermite functions in the special cases \(Q,iP\in\R^{d\times d}\).
 However, we can still find explicit formulas even when the wavepackets aren't directly related to the Hermite functions.
 As an example, consider \(d=2\).
 We will look at the wavepackets with \(Q,iP\notin\R^{2\times 2}\) that are the closest to the Hermite functions.
 As noted in \cite{Hagedorn1}, whereas the generalized Gaussian \(\phi_0[Q,P]\) depends on both \(Q\) and \(P\), the polynomial factor of the wavepackets only depends on the matrix \(Q^{-1}\overline{Q}=M\).
 Following \cite{Hagedorn3}, it can be shown that if then the polynomial prefactors of the higher-order wavepackets are These polynomials are much more in line with the complex Hermite polynomials than the regular product Hermite polynomials.
 In this case the Hagedorn wavepackets can now be written explicitly as The matrices \(Q\) that produces wavepackets like this are of the form The corresponding \(P\) can be found using Equation \eqref{Lagrange}, but note that there are several \(P\in\C^{d\times d}\) that makes \(Q,P\) a normalized Lagrangian frame.
 In general we will call the Hagedorn wavepackets with \(Q^{-1}\overline{Q}= \) \textit{zero-diagonal wavepackets}.
 As a very explicit example, let us chose \(Q= \), that is \(q_1=q_2=1, \theta=\frac{\pi}{4}\).
 Then one possible \(P\) is The properties of zero-diagonal wavepackets will in general depend on both \(Q\) and \(P\), but note that their absolute value only depends on \(Q\).
-Firstly, the covariance of the generalized Gaussian \(\phi_0[Q,P]\) is The polynomial prefactors are skewed by a factor \(Q^{-1}\), which equals Thus we may write the absolute values explicitly using Equation \eqref{0Dprefactor} and \eqref{explicitly}.
-In general this has an explicit form, but it is more instructive to look at an example.
-So, returning to the case where \(Q= , P= \) we have and The absolute values of the wavepackets are
+Firstly, the covariance of the generalized Gaussian \(\phi_0[Q,P]\) is The polynomial prefactors are skewed by a factor \(Q^{-1}\), which equals Thus, independently of \(P\), we may write the absolute values explicitly using Equation \eqref{0Dprefactor} and \eqref{explicitly}.
+If we also know \(P\) we get a fully explicit description of \(\phi_k[Q,P]\).
+Returning to the case where \(Q= , P= \) we have Using \eqref{explicitly}, the wavepackets are

-where \(\xi(t_1,t_2)=t_1^2-\sqrt{2}t_1t_2+t_2^2=\langle \left(QQ^*\right)^{-1}t,t\rangle\).
+where \(\xi(t_1,t_2)=t_1^2-\sqrt{2}t_1t_2+t_2^2=\langle \left(QQ^*\right)^{-1}t,t\rangle\).)